TheJacksonLaboratory/LIRICAL/docs/yaml-or-phenopacket.rst

     $ java -jar LIRICAL.jar phenopacket -p example.json

 Identical results should be obtained for both cases.
-See :ref:`rstphenopackethpo` and :ref:`rstyamlhpo` for more information about parameters and running LIRICAL with genomic data from VCF files.
+See :ref:`rstphenopackethpo` and :ref:`rstyaml` for more information about parameters and running LIRICAL with genomic data from VCF files.